-PERSONAL COMPUTERS - Students are expected to bring their own personal computers, or tablets.
-They will be required to participate in the entirety of the program this summer.
-If students do not have access to a laptop they are encouraged to speak with their school or school district about checking out a laptop for use at the Governor's School this summer.
-Students can use their own computers in their residence hall rooms with High Point University's campus-wide wireless internet access.
-Wi-Fi can be accessed at HPU-Guest when searching for wireless networks.
-As with cell phones, we encourage students to minimize time they might normally devote to the web: streaming movies, online gaming and other online activities, and immerse themselves in the unique social and intellectual life of the community around them.
-Here are some of our reasons: 1) we have a rich program in our classes and from 3:30 pm until lights out; 2) residence hall room computer use can isolate individuals and discourage full participation in what we uniquely offer; 3) we have found the temptation to watch late-night movies and/or play video games in residence hall rooms usually results in sleep deprivation the following day which may diminish their experience of the program.
+PERSONAL COMPUTERS - Students are encouraged to bring their own personal computers, or tablets.
+Students can use their own computers in their residence hall rooms with Winston-Salem State University's campus-wide wireless internet access.
+Details regarding internet access will be shared upon arrival on campus.
+As with cell phones, we encourage students to minimize time they might normally devote to the web: streaming movies, online gaming and other online activities, and immerse themselves in the unique social and intellectual life of the community.
+Here are some of our reasons: 1) we have a rich program in our classes and from 3:30 pm until lights out; 2) residence hall room computer use can isolate individuals and discourage full participation in what we uniquely offer; 3) we have found the temptation to watch late-night movies and/ or play video games in residence hall rooms usually results in sleep deprivation the following day which may diminish their experience of the program.